You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Get Enough Sleep

-Getting enough sleep is essential for overall health, including cholesterol levels and heart health.
-Aim for 7-8 hours of sleep per night.
+Getting enough sleep is essential for overall health and well-being.
+Aim for 7-8 hours of sleep per night to help your body recover from the day.

 Conclusion